IDKSAM27/crowd-analyser/README.md

 ## Documentation(detailed)

-[Documentation](https://github.com/IDKSAM27/Crowd-analyser/blob/main/Documentation.txt): read this file for more detailed instructions.
+[Documentation](https://github.com/IDKSAM27/Crowd-analyser/blob/main/Documentation.txt): read this file for more detailed instructions on installation and use.
+(update: I would prefer you to read this first as it has more deep info!)

 ## Requirements
 ### Python Version